tinychainorg/tinychain/docs/testing.md

  - `fullyConnectPeers`.
 Given a set of peers, builds a fully connected network, where every peer is connected to every other peer.
  - `waitForNodesToSyncSameTip`.
 Waits for a set of nodes to synchronise to the same block tip, by polling their tip regularly, or else timing out.
  - `setupTestNetwork`.
 Sets up a fully-connected network of peers.
+ - `logPeerTips`.
+Log a set of peer tips.

 ## Callbacks / events.